-Joanna Zadrozny is a third year PhD student in the Geography Education program.
+Joanna Zadrozny is a fourth year PhD student in the Geography Education program.
 She has a Masters of Applied Geography - Geographic Education (2014) from Texas State University and a Bachelor of Science - Elementary Education (K-6) and Bachelor of Arts - Geography (2012) from Southern Connecticut State University.

 Joanna is a member of the national honor societies: Gamma Theta Upsilon, Kappa Delta Pi, Sigma Alpha Pi, Alpha Chi, and Phi Kappa Phi.
 As well as National Council for Geographic Education, Association of American Geographers, National Council for the Social Studies, Texas Council for the Social Studies, and National Council for the Social Studies.
 She is currently the managing editor of the acadmic journal, Research in Geographic Education.

-Her research interests include teaching and learning of geography, geo-spatial technology for pre-service teacher training, educational policy, water conservation, and sustainability.
+Her research interests include teaching and learning of geography, geography standards and alignment, geospatial technology for pre-service teacher training, educational policy, water conservation, and sustainability.
 Her personal interest include travel and photography.
 Her advisor is Dr. Richard G. Boehm.